sidney-eliot/3d-artists-handbook/content/glossary.md

 #### Translucent
 - Translucent objects allow some light to travel through them.
-- Often one can't see what's behind translucent object but
+- Often one can't see what's behind a translucent object but

 > [!example] Translucent Examples
 >